serval-uni-lu/urs_test/results/Scalability Tables.md

 For each test (and for each
 formula), each sampler was called multiple times to generate samples of a specified batch size.
+The
-The bold p-values are all greater than our significance level α = 0.01. #F indicates the number of formulae on which the test was successfully performed (i.e. without timeouts or out-of-memory errors).
+indicated time (in hours) is the accumulated time across all the formulae for which the test was performed successfully. #F indicates the number of formulae on which the test was successfully performed (i.e. without timeouts or out-of-memory errors).

 ### Dataset: omega